 - a.
-Include a detailed budget justification, providing a brief description and explanation of need for costs associated with Pursuit Grant activities.
+Include a budget outline (as a table) and detailed justification, providing a brief description and explanation of need for costs associated with Pursuit Grant activities.
 Use the following budget sections as a guide: - i.
 Personnel (Fringe benefits ARE REQUIRED in personnel costs.) - ii.
 Travel (for invited guests) - iii.
 Meeting expenses and meals - iv.
 Honoraria (Honorarium payments are limited by the University to \$1,000 or less.
 If payment to a visiting faculty member or other individual for speaking will exceed \$1,000, payment can still be made, but must be identified as a Personal/Professional Service, and the University Scholar Agreement must be completed.) - v.
-Purchased Services (i.e. AV for conferences, analysis of samples, etc.) - b.
-All other project costs typically allowed by federal extramural sponsors are allowed in this program. - c.
+Purchased Services (e.g., AV for conferences, analysis of samples, etc.) - b.
+Provide a separate budget detailing the collaborating college commitment if applicable (e.g., all non-CAS personnel, research expenditures in non-CAS labs), following the budget sections above. - c.
+All other project costs typically allowed by federal extramural sponsors are allowed in this program. - d.
 SNIP funds cannot be used for: - i.
 Faculty salaries (including supplemental) or standing appointment salaries - ii.
 Travel to professional meetings - iii.
-Support of personnel NOT in the College of Agricultural Sciences - d.
-Budgets can be constructed for a maximum of 2 years. - e.
-Please note that submissions to this internal competition do not require the budget to be created through the College's Grants and Contracts Office. - f.
+Support of personnel NOT in the College of Agricultural Sciences - e.
+Budgets can be constructed for a maximum of 2 years. - f.
+Please note that submissions to this internal competition do not require the budget to be created through the College's Grants and Contracts Office.

+g.
 Funds from this program must be expended within two years of the award date.

-F. Letter of Commitment for Cross-College Teams (if applicable)
+F. Matching Commitment for Cross-College Teams (if applicable)